5 Proven Ways to Identify A Toxic Employee In A Job Interview

 4. Know how they handle difficulties in the workplace.

-A non-toxic employee will admit their mistakes and tell you how they have learned from it, and shows that learning is part of their regular mindset.
+A non-toxic employee will admit their mistakes and tell you how they have learned from it, and this shows that learning is part of their regular mindset.
+Not only is it an admirable trait, it is also something very useful in the corporate environments.
 This question also gives you an insight on how the employee can operate once they’re a part of the team.
+Similar to the last point, it is in knowing where they went wrong that they can improve.

 5. Ask them about how they deal with other people in the team.